kubesphere/website/content/en/docs/installing-on-kubernetes/on-prem-kubernetes/install-ks-on-linux-airgapped.md

 {{< notice note >}}

-To access the console, make sure the port 30880 is opened in your security group.
+To access the console, make sure port 30880 is opened in your security group.

 {{</ notice >}}